Southern Company Gas And Its Charitable Foundation Award $11 Million To Nonprofits In 2024

-The gifts support local efforts to make a positive impact in communities across Georgia, Illinois, Tennessee and Virginia

-ATLANTA, Jan.
-30, 2025 /PRNewswire/ -- Southern Company gas and its philanthropic arm, the Southern Company Gas Foundation, awarded more than $11 million in financial gifts last year to over 600 nonprofit organizations in communities across the company's service territory.
+ATLANTA, January 31, 2025 /3BL/ - Southern Company gas and its philanthropic arm, the Southern Company Gas Foundation, awarded more than $11 million in financial gifts last year to over 600 nonprofit organizations in communities across the company's service territory.

 Collectively these gifts positively impacted approximately 4.5 million people across Georgia, Illinois, Tennessee and Virginia.
 Donations and grants were awarded to nonprofits that aligned with the foundation's four strategic priorities: social justice, economic mobility, environmental stewardship and community enrichment.